0x00000002/token-staking/docs/user_docs.md

 - **Enforcing time locks** (making sure you can't unstake too early)
 - **Security controls** (pausing system if needed)

-of this as the "front desk" - it's what you interact with directly.
+Think of this as the "front desk" - it's what you interact with directly.

 #### StakingStorage (The Record Keeper)